-A 10% withholding tax (the "10% Luxembourg Withholding Tax") is levied on interest payments made by Luxembourg paying agents (defined in the same way as in the Savings Directive) to Luxembourg individual residents or to certain residual entities that secure interest payments on behalf of such individuals (unless such entities have opted either to be treated as UCITS recognized in accordance with the Council Directive 85/611/EC or for the exchange of information regime).
+A 10% withholding (the "10% Luxembourg Withholding Tax") tax has been introduced, commencing January 1, 2006 on interest payments made by Luxembourg paying agents (defined in the same way as in the Savings Directive) to Luxembourg individual residents or to certain residual entities that secure interest payments on behalf of such individuals (unless such entities have opted either to be treated as UCITS recognised in accordance with the Council Directive 85/611/EC or for the exchange of information regime).
 Only interest accrued after July 1, 2005 falls within the scope of this withholding tax.
-Income (other than interest) from investment funds and from current accounts provided that the interest rate is not higher than 0.75% is exempt from the withholding tax.
-Furthermore, interest which is accrued once a year on savings accounts (short and long term) and which does not exceed €250 per person and per paying agent is exempt from the withholding tax.
+Income (other than interest) from investment funds and from current accounts provided that the interest rate is not higher than 0.75% is exempt from the withholding tax Furthermore, interest which is accrued once a year on savings accounts (short and long term) and which does not exceed \in 250 per person and per paying agent is exempt from the withholding tax.